 Powers and Abilities

-Baron Mordo has almost all the same training as Doctor Strange, though he focuses his skills on magicks for personal gain.
+Baron Mordo has almost all of the same training as Doctor Strange, though he focuses his skills on magicks for personal gain.
 He was one of the potential Sorcerer Supremes when Doctor Strange passed on his mantle.

 - Height: 6'1"